CLAT FAQs 2026 - Common Law Admission Test Frequently asked questions

 Question: Will I be given extra sheets/papers for rough work and calculations?

-Answer: Yes, examination centres will be providing the rough sheets for calculations.
-However, no electronic devices will be allowed in the CLAT examination centres.
+Answer: Yes, candidates will be given rough sheets for calculations during the exam.
+However, no electronic devices such as calculators and smartphones will be allowed inside the exam hall.

 CLAT FAQs related to admit card and exam day instructions

-Answer: CLAT admit card 2025 will be issued a few days before the exam.
-It can be downloaded by accessing your login account using your CLAT user id and password.
-Candidates should note that no hard copy of admit card will be sent to any of the candidates or not even through e-mails.
+Answer: CLAT admit card 2026 will be issued tentatively two weeks before the exam.
+It can be downloaded online using your CLAT user ID and password.
+Candidates should note that no hard copy of admit card will be sent to any of the candidates.
 Candidates must ensure that every information printed on the CLAT admit card is correct and in case of any misprint including spelling mistakes, they should immediately bring it to the notice of CLAT authorities.

 Question - I forgot my CLAT password, how can I access my admit card now?